asdf-format/asdf-standard/source/extending.rst

 .. rubric:: Footnotes

+.. [#] Implementations may expose the control of validation on reading to the user (e.g. to disable it on demand).
+However, validation on reading should be the default behavior.
-.. [#f1] For an example of how to inherit from another metaschema, look at the `contents
+.. [#] For an example of how to inherit from another metaschema, look at the `contents
    <generated/stsci.edu/asdf/asdf-schema-1.0.0.html#Original%20Schema>`__
    of the ASDF metaschema and see how there is a reference to the YAML schema